 “My name is Ursula Rakova.
 I come from Papua New Guinea, but I was born on the Carteret Islands in the Southwestern Pacific.
 My elders and my community have given me a huge task, to tell the world what is happening on my island and what climate change is doing to destroy our lives.
 My work involves organizing our people and moving them from the island to the mainland where we need to re-locate to safe and secure ground.
 We are being forced from our ancient island homeland to the mainland of Bougainville Province in Papua New Guinea where we must start new lives and find sustainable means to produce our food and survive.
 I want to make sure that my people have a future life for generations to come.
 I would say to people who believe that climate change is not happening, if you have...Read More

 Women who see high tides destroy their food supply and submerge their homes.
-Women who watch a merciless cycle of unprecedented floods followed by droughts drown their children, wash away their livelihood, and then suck their crops dry again.
+Women who watch a merciless cycle of unprecedented floods, followed by droughts, drown their children, wash away their livelihoods, and then watch their crops dry out again.
 Women who pick up the pieces, improvise solutions and, facing their very survival, carve out unconventional paths to leadership.

-The Climate Wise Women is a proud project of the Earth Island Institute www.earthisland.org
+The Climate Wise Women is a proud project of Earth Island Institute: www.earthisland.org

 Climate Wise Women will be in Uganda the week of April 9 – 14, 2017 for meetings with the Osukuru United Women’s Network in the Tororo District.
 These meetings will generate the strategic planning for a Climate Wise Women site visit with donors, media and other potential partners to the region later this year.

 Climate Wise Women is proud to participate in the April 29 People’s Climate March in Washington, DC.